TommonPavou/Instant-XP-Gain/README.md

 This mod has full compatibility with most mods that introduce new methods of obtaining XP or alter existing ones.

-I will soon release this mod for additional Minecraft versions.
+I will soon release this mod for additional Minecraft versions and make it client-side as well.
 To stay up to date for future updates and releases, consider following this mod!

 Feel free to include this mod in your modpack!